-Restricted cash and investments represent required debt service reserves for VRA Bonds.
+Restricted cash and investments represent required debt service reserves for VRA Bonds, as well as cash held for employees and inmate benefits.

 C. Investments:

 Investments with a maturity of less than one year when purchased, non-negotiable certificates of deposit, and other nonparticipating investments (external investment pools) are stated at cost or amortized cost.
 Investments with a maturity greater than one year when purchased are stated at fair value.
 Fair value is the price that would be received to sell an investment in an orderly transaction at year end.